mipops/dvrescue/README.md

 Archivist-made software that supports data migration from DV tapes into digital files suitable for long-term preservation.

+The documentation website is being developed, and is available at: https://mipops.github.io/dvrescue/

 DVRescue was presented at the Association of Moving Image Archivists 2019 conference.
 Slides from the presentation are available [here](https://docs.google.com/presentation/d/1JFYHaKMZWHd8LFOVWmGuxdLNgFOiSXcoSxCMB-TXCvA/edit?usp=sharing).

 A status update of DVRescue was presented at the Association of Moving Image Archivists 2020 conference.
 The presentation video can be viewed [here](https://youtu.be/YGPIqJ4_ssI).